 The Lost Films of Billy B. Van

 FOUND!
-A print of one of Billy B. Van's lost films, "Where Are Your Husbands?" has been found, and there will be a screening with new piano accompaniment on Lake Sunapee, Summer 2017.
+One of Billy B. Van's lost films, "Where Are Your Husbands?" has been found, and there will be a special showing, its first in 97 years, on July 12 at Dexter's Inn on Lake Sunapee - Details here

 New Hampshire's Lake Sunapee was once home to a now almost forgotten silent film star, Billy B. Van.
 The hunt is now underway to find and rescue his silent comedies so that they may be viewed, shared and enjoyed by residents of the region, and fans of silent film everywhere.